 Each test is broken down into five categories – Verbal Reasoning, Quantitative Reasoning, Reading Comprehension, Mathematics, and an Essay (unscored).
 The Lower Level has fewer questions and takes only 2 hours 20 minutes, while the Middle and Upper level tests take 2 hours 40 minutes to complete.
 (The Primary level is computer only and has a different format.
 This test is not as common; more information can be found here.)

-When it comes to scoring, a lot of people are confused by the ISEE.
+When it comes to scoring, many people are confused by the ISEE.
 While the Education Records Bureau (ERB), the organization which produces the ISEE, provides a scaled score, most institutions look primarily at the stanine score to asses each applicant.
-Stanines (scored from 1-9) are a statistical term used to denote what percentile bracket the test score fell under; a score of 9 translates to a testing score that is better than 96% of all other scores, an 8 would indicate that the score was better than 89-95% of all other scores, and so on.
+Stanines (scored from 1 – 9) are a statistical term used to denote what percentile bracket the test score fell under; a score of 9 translates to a testing score that is better than 96% of all other scores, an 8 would indicate that the score was better than 89-95% of all other scores, and so on.
 The biggest bracket is a stanine score of 5, which indicates that the score was better than 40-59% of all other scores.

 Preparing for the ISEE and knowing what’s involved can be a complicated, overwhelming process.
-LA Tutors created this handy infographic in order to help you understand the most crucial components of the ISEE, so feel free to explore it below and share it with your friends!
+We’ve created this handy infographic in order to help you understand the most crucial components of the ISEE, so feel free to explore it below and share it with friends!
+Want more ISEE info?
+Check out our blogs on ISEE test prep, pacing practice, and more!

 Copy and paste the code below into your website to share this infographic: